Electronic monitoring: Important information for family, whānau and occupants

 - the lack of general freedom of movement of social contact due to EM conditions

-- lack of privacy with random visits being conducted by Police personnel and field officers to make sure EM conditions are being complied with.
+- lack of privacy with random visits conducted by Police as part of their bail checks to make sure EM conditions are being complied with or

 All of this can be difficult for other occupants who provide support and do extra tasks on behalf of the defendant.